 PEVC Simulated Visit Training consists of three days of interactive training as a simulated visit team, including homework the evening of Day 1.
-It will be hosted at The Westin Baltimore Washington Airport hotel.
+It will be hosted at ABET Headquarters, Baltimore, Maryland, USA.

-PEVC Simulated Visit Training Training is designed for two purposes:
+PEVC Simulated Visit Training is designed for two purposes: